The webinar presented:

 - Solutions to scale their efforts to more micro hydro communities, including how to make better use of funding resources that currently go toward grant-dependent projects.

-The webinar also introduced a new HPNET initiative: Social Enterprise for Energy, Ecological, and Economic Development (SEEED).
-The SEEED initiative aims to support local practitioners and micro hydro communities in the transition to enterprise-based approaches.
+The webinar also introduced our new HPNET initiative: Social Enterprise for Energy, Ecological, and Economic Development (SEEED).
+SEEED aims to support local practitioners and micro hydro communities in the transition to enterprise-based approaches.

 The webinar supported an initial objective of SEEED, by identifying and highlighting the work of practitioners who are already paving the path toward long-lived mini-grids anchored in local social enterprise.